Ingrid Kohlstadt MD, MPH | Integrative Medicine Physician

 Dr. Kohlstadt is honored to be a contributing writer for TIME Magazine online.
-She is one of our nation’s thought leaders in integrative medicine, and her textbooks are in medical school libraries throughtout the nation.
-Please read her latest article titled “How World War II Operation Is Saving Lives Today” at this link: http://time.com/author/ingrid-kohlstadt-2/
+She is one of our nation’s key opinion leaders in integrative medicine, and her three integrative medical reference textbooks are in medical school libraries throughtout the country.
+Please enjoy reading her latest article titled “How World War II Operation Is Saving Lives Today” at this link: http://time.com/author/ingrid-kohlstadt-2/

 As a world traveler with a passion for medical anthropology, Dr. Kohlstadt has practiced medicine on all seven continents.
 This includes having served as Antarctic Medical Director at Palmer Station and McMurdo Station in the late 1990’s.
 At Palmer Station, named for Nathaniel B. Palmer (usually recognized as the first American to see Antarctica), the maximum population is 46 persons.
 Her work here assured optimal readiness for medical emergencies.
 In this photo, Dr. Kohlstadt is pictured with the hardy Antarctic team she lived with for the better part of a year in extreme climate conditions, where temperatures can plummet to -150 degrees with wind chill!
 At a lecture Dr. Kohlstadt presented, she was jokingly asked, “If that’s the ‘better’ part of a year, what’s the worst?”

-Dr. Kohlstadt arrived in San Diego last month to present a lecture to integrative medicine physician specialist from around the world at the Sixth Annual Probiotics Symposium.
-As a thought leader in intgrative medicine, her lecture was about the role fats play in digestive health.
+Dr. Kohlstadt visited San Diego to present a lecture to integrative medicine physician specialists from around the world at the Sixth Annual Probiotics Symposium.
+As a thought leader in intgrative medicine, her lecture addressed the role fats play in digestive health.

 Doctor Makes House Calls (House of Delegates) – Having served as a physician on all seven continents including the Antarctic, Dr. Kohlstadt is uniquely qualified to write about her ground-breaking observations in her most recent medical reference textbook of integrative medicine: Advancing Medicine with Food and Nurients.
 In this photo taken at the Maryland State House in Annapolis, Dr. Kohlstadt stands ready to assist legislators in any emergency as Doctor of the Day.
 From headaches to heartaches, her emergency skills as a Johns Hopkins trained physician prepare her for making decisions that save lives.